wpilibsuite/frc-docs/source/docs/software/commandbased/what-is-command-based.rst

 How Commands Are Run
 --------------------

+.. note:: For a more detailed explanation, see :doc:`command-scheduler`.

 Commands are run by the ``CommandScheduler``, a singleton class that is at the core of the command-based library.
 The ``CommandScheduler`` is in charge of polling buttons for new commands to schedule, checking the resources required by those commands to avoid conflicts, executing currently-scheduled commands, and removing commands that have finished or been interrupted.
 The scheduler’s ``run()`` method may be called from any place in the user’s code; it is generally recommended to call it from the ``robotPeriodic()`` method of the ``Robot`` class, which is run at a default frequency of 50Hz (once every 20ms).